 DynamoDB indexes are sparse so if a record does not have the value required to be indexed it will NOT appear in the index.

-Secondary Local Indexes are sparse indexes including the table primary key & sort key, a different sort key and any additional projected attributes; consumes tables defined read capacity but for the size of the items in the projection NOT the size of the item in the table; created asynchronously.
+LSI use the table primary key but a different sort key with some attributes; consumes tables defined read capacity but for the size of the items in the projection NOT the size of the item in the table; created asynchronously at table creation ONLY.

-If you scan or query for attributes NOT in the index project that is bad… and results in a query to the index AND a query from the table.
+If you scan or query for attributes NOT in the index projection that is bad… and results in a query to the index AND a query from the table.

 When you write a new item or update a NULL attribute projected into secondary index, that costs one write in the LSI.
 Change an indexed item? two LSI writes; delete an item? two LSI writes